 War was no new concept to Americans, but one of an internal nature was a first (and hopefully last).
 As spoken by then, President Abraham Lincoln, “a house divided cannot stand”.

-For Lincoln, that meant the dissolving of slavery across the Union, but the southern states refused to submit.
+For Lincoln, that meant the dissolving of slavery across the Union.
+However, the southern states refused to submit.
 The Civil War was the result, raging on domestically between 1861 and 1865.
 Lincoln and his Union army were the ultimate victors: they dissolved the confederate dream, and they abolished the institution of slavery.

 Dixieland is the rebellious land of the old confederacy.
-The states below the Mason-Dixie Line are bound not by formalities, but by the culture and history that once deeply bonded them.
+The states below the Mason-Dixie Line are bound not by formalities.
+Instead, by the culture and history that once deeply bonded them.
 Lands that to this day experience the ramifications of their past sins, and where racial divides and economic disparities have played the long game.

 The Cornbread Cosa Nostra